marco76/marco76.github.io/_posts/2020-01-23-java-records.md

 Java 14 introduces a new interesting feature: _records_.

-Here you can find the official [JEP 359: Records](https://openjdk.java.net/jeps/359).
+Here you can find the official proposal: [JEP 359 Records](https://openjdk.java.net/jeps/359).

 The goal is to have a 'data carrier' class without the traditional 'Java ceremony' (boilerplate).